tuananvu/eApp-git/README.md

 ```

 3. Configure remotes
-4. Pick up an issue from the list of open issues ()
+4. Pick up an issue from the list of open issues.
 5. Start sending pull requests to the v1.0 branch.

 ###What is v1.0 branch means?